 Queries properties of a clause.
 ClauseRef is a reference to a clause as produced by clause/3, nth_clause/3 or prolog_frame_attribute/3.
+Unlike most other predicates that access clause references, clause_property/2 may be used to get information about erased clauses that have not yet been reclaimed.
 Property is one of the following: